 Honestly, part of the reason CRT is ascendant at the moment is because it's a reaction to some areas of theological poverty regarding race, diversity, and the relationship of Kingdom and State.
-Critical Race Theory is an attempt to explain or understand the dynamic of race, and many Christians have little to no clear understanding of how to understand it outside of "color-blindness."
+Critical Race Theory is an attempt to explain or understand the dynamic of race, and many Christians have little to no clear mental model of how to understand it outside of "color-blindness."
 And even color-blindness as a framework was not accepted 50 years ago!

 Fifty years ago, large numbers of white evangelical Christians objected to interracial marriage.
 Our collective grandparents (not accusing either yours or mine!), had demonstrably unbiblical understandings of race.

 That means it isn't surprising at all that we are still struggling in this area.
 Christian theology takes years (or decades) to fully integrate into Christian thinking on the level of the average Christian.